facelessuser/ColorHelper/docs/src/markdown/faq.md

 In order to make ColorHelper more flexible than ever, we created a dependency called [`coloraide`][coloraide] which is used to handle all the conversions, CSS string parsing, and CSS string output.
-This library allows for each color space to define it's string output [options][coloraide-strings].
-These options are exposed via in the settings.
+This library allows for each color space to define its own string output [options][coloraide-strings].
+These options are exposed via the settings.

 Each configuration for a given file type will specify a "color class".
 For instance, HTML and CSS use `css-level-4` by default.